RhetTbull/exif2findertags/README.md

 `--tag-value` will produce a Finder tag named with just the value of the specified tag without the tag name.
 For example:

 - `Jane Smith` instead of `PersonInImage: Jane Smith`

-# Roadmap

-This is a new project under active development.
-Features in work:

-- [x] --all-tags to output all tags without having to specify them
-- [X] --tag-group GROUP to output all tags in a certain group, e.g. --tag-group EXIF
-- [X] Ability to also set the Finder comment field based on tag values, (for example, image description)
-- [ ] Ability to use a config file to specify which tags to export
-- [X] Ability to specify tag format to use when creating new Finder tags
-- [X] Tests
-- [X] --overwrite-tags to overwrite existing Finder tags
-- [X] --overwrite-fc to overwrite existing Finder comments
-- [X] Add template system for specifying tag and comment formats (port from [osxphotos](https://github.com/RhetTbull/osxphotos))
-- [X] --dry-run
-- [X] --tag-template for specifying custom tags
-- [X] --fc-template for specifying custom Finder comments
-- [ ] --xattr-template for adding arbitrary extended attributes in addition to tags and comments

 # Contributing